oseminck/cidre/scripts/readme.md

 * install "geckodriver" from https://github.com/mozilla/geckodriver/releases

 To start downloading a list of eBooks:
-* create a new directory at the same level as the scripts and call it 'corpus'.
+* create a new directory at the same level as the scripts and call it 'corpus'
-* empty the variable `alreadyDownloaded`: replace the current definition starting on line 61 by `alreadyDownloaded=[]`
+* empty the variable `alreadyDownloaded`: replace the current definition starting on line 61
 * remplace the content of the variable `booksToDownload` by the list of URLs of books to download or by a list of lists with 2 elements: first the URL to download, then the file name to use to save the file.
-There are two examples of 'booksToDownload' provided in the two formats (line 82 and 102).
+There are two examples of 'booksToDownload' provided in the two formats (line 82 and 102)
 * simply execute the following command:
 ```python step1-getEBooks.py```